top of page

 Somatic EMDR

-BSP is based on the observation that “where we look affects how we feel.”
-In a session, we find the relevant eye position in the visual field that corresponds to the deep, inner felt sense of distress over an issue that you would like to resolve.
-Holding the gaze at the fixed position and staying with what emerges within, instead of “talking” about the problem, helps process and release the emotional and physical activation associated with trauma.
-In a BSP session, we are able to access emotions on a deeper level and release the physical and emotional effects of trauma thus initiating the self-healing process.
+BSP is based on the observation that "where we look affects how we feel."
+In our session, we identify a specific eye position in your visual field that corresponds to the deep, inner felt sense of distress related to the issue you wish to resolve.
+By holding your gaze at this fixed position and allowing whatever emerges to unfold, rather than talking through the problem, the brain can process and release both the emotional and physical activation linked to trauma.
+This approach allows healing to take place on a deeper level, beyond cognitive processing alone.

 INNATE ABILITY TO HEAL AND GROW WITHIN

-I believe that we are all born with an ability to find an answer within, heal our wounds and grow.
-As a therapist, I facilitate your healing process in a gentle, non-judgmental and respectful manner, providing a safe space for the unfolding to happen from within.
+I believe that each of us is born with the innate ability to find answers within, heal our wounds, and grow.
+As a therapist, I support your healing journey in a gentle, non-judgmental, and respectful way, creating a safe space where your inner process can unfold naturally.

 INTEGRATIVE APPROACH